Space Florida board picks Space Force Col. Long as next CEO

 The Space Florida board of directors decided Monday to make a Space Force colonel its next president and CEO.

 The board chaired by Lt.
 Gov. Jeannette Nunez opted to move forward with contract negotiations with Col. Robert A. Long, one of three finalists to replace Frank DiBello, who has been leading the state’s aerospace economic development entity since 2009.
+DiBello, who is retiring, made $325,000 a year.

 Long is the commander for Space Launch Delta 30 and the Western Launch and Test Range at Vandenberg Space Force Base in California.
 It’s a similar role to the Space Launch Delta 45 group leader who oversees launches from the Space Coast.